shivaniarbat/wgan-gp-transformer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 Official Implementation of our WGAN-gp Transformer paper for both training and evaluation.
+This paper is accepted in IAAI'22 to be presented at AAAI-22.
 WGAN-gp Transformer introduces a novel approach for effectively predicting job arrival rates in dynamic cloud workloads.